9 Soccer Nutrition Strategies to Enhance Soccer Performance

 Soccer Nutrition Strategy 7:

-Simply rinsing your mouth with a sugar solution (then spitting it out) stimulates reward centers in the brain, allowing you to work harder, perform better.
+Simply rinsing your mouth with a sugar solution (then spitting it out) stimulates reward centers in the brain, allowing you to work harder and perform better.

 Sugar doesn’t need to be absorbed into the body to offer benefits.